-Setting your feet onto Vietnam, or any foreign country of all, you are going to need money to complete all the transactions.
-With all the initiatives to push for the wide application of cashless transactions, Vietnam is getting to the state where most transactions are done by cards or mobile apps.
+Setting your feet on Vietnam, or any foreign country, you will need money to complete all the transactions.
+With all the initiatives to push for the broad application of cashless transactions, Vietnam is getting to the state where cards or mobile apps do most transactions.
 However, it is still far away.
 Vietnam is still definitely not a cashless country.
-So we sincerely advise aspiring travelers like you to always have some cash on you for the everyday transactions that you will have once you are here, especially if you're interested in authentic local experience.
+So we sincerely advise aspiring travelers like you to always have some cash on you for the everyday transactions that you will have once you are here, especially if you’re interested in an authentic local experience.
 And these are some good money exchange spots in Ho Chi Minh City for you to consider.

-Upon arrival at Tan Son Nhat Airport, you can see the exchange place with a huge sign saying "Currency Exchange".
-These spots are notorious for having a bad exchange rate.
+Upon arrival at Tan Son Nhat Airport, you can see the exchange place with a huge sign saying “Currency Exchange.”
+These spots are notorious for having a lousy exchange rate.
 You will usually get the lowest rate out there here.
-If it is absolutely necessary to have some Viet Nam Dong, paying for a taxi or bus for example, then you could get a small amount of money there, but no more than that.
+If it is necessary to have some Viet Nam Dong, paying for a taxi or bus, for example, you could get a small amount of money there, but no more than that.

-Banks are everywhere and they are very competitive in offering Viet Nam Dong at the best rate.
-The popular big banks that you should note are Vietinbank, Vietcombank, Agribank, BIDV, etc. Alongside with them are the ATM positioned all around Ho Chi Minh City, you should have no problem spotting one especially around the downtown area in District 1, backpacker streets like Bui Vien or Pham Ngu Lao.
+Banks are everywhere and very competitive in offering Viet Nam Dong at the best rate.
+The famous big banks you should note are Vietinbank, Vietcombank, Agribank, BIDV, etc. Alongside them are the ATMs positioned all around Ho Chi Minh City.
+You should have no problem spotting one, especially around the downtown area in District 1, backpacker streets like Bui Vien or Pham Ngu Lao.

 Tourist-centric places like Nguyen Hue Streets or Saigon Square will most likely have money exchange services